Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 The main reason for it is that, often, a service animal needs to steer the wheelchair of their handler, which is not possible for cats and other fragile animals.

-How to Get Your Dog to be a Service Dog?
+How to Get Your Dog to Be a Service Dog?

 The following are the basic steps that you need to follow to get your dog qualified as a service dog.